-Pav means bread and ladi means a chunk or block of dough stuck together.
-Together it signifies a block of bread dough stuck or joined together.
+Pav is, (as you may have already guessed, thanks to the pictures) a type of bread and ladi means a line or block of dough stuck together.
+Combined, it signifies a chunk of bread dough joined together.

 Ingredients required to make Homemade Ladi Pav and Buns!

 » All-Purpose flour – the base for this recipe.

 » Salt – let’s flavor the pavs.

 » Butter + oil – for extra richness